-This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.
+This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

-You may also find this page useful if you are currently studying at Aston or you have finished a course at another university in the UK, and you have been advised to apply for your visa from overseas.
+You may also find this page useful if you are a current Aston student, or have finished a course at another university in the UK, and you have been advised to apply for your visa from overseas.

 General Information: Please Read First

-The International Student Advisers at Aston University offer a free and confidential expert immigration advice service.
+The International Advice Team at Aston University offer a free and expert immigration advice service.

 However, if you enlist an agent to assist you with your visa application, we strongly advise that you personally ensure that all of your documents and application form are correct and that they meet the visa requirements.